Yield: one 11 oz cup

-Step 1: Heat a little more than 450 ml of water between 195º to 205º.
-You can also let water come to a boil, rest for 2 minutes, then use.
+Heat enough water for 340 ml and some extra.
+Heat water to 205º.
+Alternatively, let water come to a boil, rest for 30 seconds, then use.

-Step 2: Grind 30 gm of coffee beans to medium coarse.
-Slightly coarser than table salt; just as you would use for a regular filter coffee.
+Grind 20 gm of fresh coffee to medium coarseness.
+Coarser then table salt; just as you would use for a regular filter coffee.

-Step 6: Place french press plunger just above the brewing coffee slurry.
+Place french press plunger just above the coffee slurry.
 Let stand without moving for the timed 5 minutes.

-Step 7: Once timer finishes, stir the coffee crust that sits at the top of the brew 3 times.
+Once timer finishes, stir the coffee crust that sits at the top of the brew 2 times.
 Take 2 spoons and with a sweeping motion across the top, scoop of the small bits of coffee floating at the top as well as all the foam and dispose.
 Use a side cup of hot water to wash spoons each time you remove foam.
 Place plunger back on french press container, sitting just above the brewing coffee, and let stand untouched for another 5 minutes.
-This will allow all of the grounds and sediment to fall to the bottom.
-This will NOT over extract your coffee, but provide a much sweeter cup as well as a heavy body to the coffee mouth feel.
+This will allow all of the grinds and sediment to fall to the bottom.
+This WILL NOT over extract your coffee, but provide a much sweeter cup as well as a heavy body to the coffee mouth feel.

-Step 8: Once timer finishes, DO NOT plunge the french press plunger, but leave at the top of the brewed coffee.
+Once timer finishes, DO NOT plunge the french press plunger, but leave it at the top of the brewed coffee.
 Plunging will stir up coffee fines (small coffee particles and silt), creating a muddy cup when pouring.
-Holding the top of the french press, pour your deliciously brewed coffee in to your favorite coffee cup, allowing all of the brewed coffee to pass through the built-in filter in the French press plunger.
+Holding the top of the french press, pour your deliciously brewed coffee into your favorite coffee cup, allowing all of the brewed coffee to pass through the built-in filter in the French press plunger.